 To learn more about how to join our lab, read on.

-These positions provide an excellent opportunity to acquire hands-on research experience, contribute to science, and potentially earn a letter of recommendation from a professor.
-An RA position can also provide a launchpad for pursuing an independent research project or honors thesis in the future.
+These positions provide an excellent opportunity to acquire hands-on research experience, contribute to science, and earn a letter of recommendation from a professor.

-These positions provide an excellent opportunity to acquire hands-on research experience, contribute to science, and potentially earn a letter of recommendation from a professor.
-An RA position can also provide a launchpad for pursuing an independent research project or honors thesis in the future.
+These positions provide an excellent opportunity to acquire hands-on research experience, contribute to science, and earn a letter of recommendation from a professor.

 As an undergraduate honors thesis student: